Last updated on : 01 Jul, 2025

 Foods | Micrograms per serving | Percent Daily Value |

-Beef liver (per 85 gm) | 70.7 | 2,944 |
+Beef liver (per 85 g) | 70.7 | 2,944 |

 Nutritional yeast, about ¼ cup | 8.3 – 24 | 346 – 1,000 |

-Salmon (per 85 gm) | 2.6 | 108 |
+Salmon (per 85 g) | 2.6 | 108 |

-Tuna (per 85 gm) | 2.5 | 104 |
+Tuna (per 85 g) | 2.5 | 104 |

-Beef (per 85 gm) | 2.4 | 100 |
+Beef (per 85 g) | 2.4 | 100 |

 Milk, 2% milkfat, 1 cup | 1.3 | 54 |

-Yogurt, plain, fat free (per 170 gm) | 1.0 | 43 |
+Yoghurt, plain, fat-free (per 170 g) | 1.0 | 43 |

 Breakfast cereals | 0.6 | 25 |

-Cheese, cheddar (per 42.5 gm) | 0.5 | 19 |
+Cheese, cheddar (per 42.5 g) | 0.5 | 19 |

 Egg, whole, cooked, 1 large | 0.5 | 19 |

-Vitamin B12 is predominantly found in animal-based foods, making meat, fish, eggs, and dairy products excellent dietary sources.
-Tuna, ham, oysters, and fortified cereals are notable examples.
 Embracing these foods in your diet provides a myriad of health benefits.
 Including a variety of these nutrient-rich foods ensures an adequate supply of Vitamin B12, promoting optimal well-being and functioning of vital bodily systems.

 Clams are a nutrient powerhouse, and they are also one of the incredible sources of vitamin B12.
 A small serving of clams can provide a substantial amount of this vitamin.
 Enjoy them steamed, in soups, or added to pasta dishes for a flavourful and nutritious meal.

-Tuna is a versatile fish that provides protein and vitamin B12.
+Tuna is a versatile fish that provides a rich source of protein and vitamin B12.
 Canned tuna is readily available and can be used in salads, sandwiches, or pasta dishes to boost your intake of this essential vitamin.

-Fortified nutritional yeast is considered one of the top vitamin B12 foods for vegetarians.
-While natural yeast is not naturally rich in vitamin B12, specific nutritional yeasts are fortified with this essential nutrient, making them an excellent option to address deficiencies.
+Fortified nutritional yeast is considered one of the top sources of vitamin B12 for vegetarians and vegans.
+While natural yeast is not naturally rich in vitamin B12, specific dietary yeasts are often fortified with this essential nutrient, making them an excellent option for addressing deficiencies.
+These fortified yeast products are specifically designed to provide a reliable source of vitamin B12 for individuals following plant-based diets.

-Trout is highly prized for its exceptional nutritional profile and is considered as one of the top sources of vitamin B12.
+Trout is widely regarded as one of the healthiest fish options available.
+It is an incredible source of essential minerals like phosphorus, selenium, and manganese.
+Trout is highly prized for its exceptional nutritional profile and is considered one of the top sources of vitamin B12.
 It is an excellent choice for individuals looking to boost their B12 intake while enjoying a delicious and nutritious meal.

 Cheese and yoghurt are delicious and nutritious protein sources and essential vitamins, including vitamin B12.
 These dairy products play a significant role in boosting vitamin B12 levels, particularly in individuals who have a deficiency.
+Incorporating milk and dairy products into your diet can help ensure an adequate intake of vitamin B12, supporting overall health and well-being.

-Also read: Plant-based Milk Benefits
+Also Read: Plant-based Milk Benefits

-Also more: Egg Benefits
+Also Read: Egg Benefits

 Vitamin B12 supplements are synthetic forms of vitamin B12 that are taken orally or administered through injections to increase the intake of this essential nutrient.
+Vitamin B12 supplements are available in various forms, including tablets, capsules, sublingual tablets (administered under the tongue), and injections.

-Vitamin B12 supplements are available in different forms, including tablets, capsules, sublingual (under the tongue) tablets, and injections.
-They are commonly recommended for individuals who have a deficiency of vitamin B12, which can occur due to a variety of factors such as poor diet, certain medical conditions, or problems with absorption.
+They are commonly recommended for individuals with a vitamin B12 deficiency, which can occur due to various factors, including a poor diet, certain medical conditions, or absorption issues.

 Doctors often prescribe supplements to address vitamin B12 deficiencies and prevent related health issues such as anaemia and neurological problems.
 They provide a concentrated dose of vitamin B12, allowing for efficient absorption and utilisation by the body.

-Vitamin B12 deficiency occurs when there is insufficient vitamin B12 in the body.
-This essential nutrient is crucial for adequately functioning the red blood cells, DNA synthesis and nervous system.
 A deficiency in vitamin B12 can lead to various symptoms, including fatigue, weakness, nerve problems, and anaemia.
 It is essential to diagnose and treat vitamin B12 deficiency to prevent further complications.

 Also Read: Vitamins B Complex Deficiency